HenryHsu0217/knitted_sensor_reader/README.md

 - Simple examples with 3x10 size sensor data
 - Trained neural network model for angle prediction
 - Live evaluation for one or four sensors simultaneously

-## Setup
-### Hard ware setup
-To set up the hardware for this project, you will need:
-- Knitted sensors
-- Xiao Seeed ESP32C with custom PCB
-- Connection wires
-- Batteries
-- Arduino Tinkerkit robot arm with sleeve and Ardino Uno
-#### Robot arm setup and control

-#### Xiao Seeed setup

-### WiFi setup
-The device that you are running the code with will be the server for the system, and make sure you are connected to private network, pubic network may cuase problem in connection.

-After your device is connected to a private netwrok and get your device's IP address update the SSID, password, and host ID accroding to your device in the `WiFi_Client.cpp` file for the Xiao Seeed broad.
-And also remember to update the host IP in `server_for_one.py`, `server_for_four.py`, `Live_Evalution_for_one.py`, and `live_Evalution_for_four.py` before running them with your device's IP.

 ## Installation
 1. Clone the repository to your local machine:
    ```sh